Nova Scotia

 The Progressive Conservatives increased their hold on Cape Breton's ridings in Tuesday's election, gaining one seat.

 In the last provincial election in 2021, the Progressive Conservatives won five out of Cape Breton's eight seats, the Liberals two and the NDP one.
-This time around, two PC MLAs — Keith Bain and Allan MacMaster — did not reoffer this time in Victoria-The Lakes and Inverness.
+This time around, two PC MLAs — Keith Bain and Allan MacMaster — did not reoffer in Victoria-The Lakes and Inverness.

 The PCs were on track to win in six ridings as of late Tuesday night.
 NDP incumbent Kendra Coombes held on to her seat in Cape Breton Centre-Whitney Pier, and Liberal Derek Mombourquette was leading PC candidate Brian MacArthur in Sydney-Membertou.